-- 3.1.1 The preparation of this document has been undertaken in accordance with the brief provided by the client, and following guidance issued by Historic England, consistent with the relevant standards and procedures of the Chartered Institute for Archaeologists, as set out in Standard and Guidance for Historic Environment Desk-Based Assessment (CIFA 2020). - 3.1.2 The data underlying this assessment derives from Cumbria's Historic Environment (HER) dataset, on website sources, on primary and secondary sources held at Cumbria Archive Centre, Barrow (CACB), and on the results of a site visit.
+- 3.1.1 The preparation of this document has been undertaken in accordance with the brief provided by the client and is consistent with the relevant standards and procedures of the Chartered Institute for Archaeologists, as set out in Standard and Guidance for Historic Environment Desk-Based Assessment (CIFA 2020). - 3.1.2 The data underlying this assessment derives from Cumbria's Historic Environment Record (HER) data, online sources, on primary and secondary sources held at Cumbria Archive Centre, Barrow (CACB), and on the results of a site visit.